KIIT-Robotic-Society/Door-Automation/Local_Readme.md

 What happens:

-- Captures real-time webcam input
+- Webcam input is streamed live
-- Performs face recognition using DeepFace
+- Face is recognized using DeepFace
-- Runs liveness (spoof) detection using a pre-trained model
+- Spoof check (liveness detection) is performed
+- Access decision (Allow/Deny) is made
-- Logs results with a timestamp
+- Action is logged with timestamp
-- Opens door (simulated) if verification passes
+- Door open is simulated (can be integrated with hardware)

 ---

 ## 📒 Logs & Outputs

-- Access attempts are logged here:
+- Access logs are automatically saved to:
   `attendance_logs/access_log.csv`

----
+Each entry contains:

+- User status (recognized/spoof)
+- Date and time
+- Pass/Fail result